openfoodfacts/.github/docs/decisions/ontologies/cross-referencing-approach.md

 This gives us maximum flexibility to extend and translate our classification systems without introducing unnecessary levels of indirection.

+## Consequences

+We would retain our existing taxonomies even for generic concepts like languages, countries and allergens, adding cross-references where appropriate.

+We would also need to generate our own ontologies for things like dietary preferences, where a taxonomy does not currently exist.
+We may choose to only include these in the RDF representation of our taxonomies or we may decide to create a "traditional" taxonomy file for each of these concepts.

 ## Pros and Cons of the Options

 ### Direct References